zainafzal08/louie-zhong/README.md

-# louie-zong
+# social-collator

-A (hopefully nicely aesethic) website made to collate a bunch of social media information for louie zhong!
+A (hopefully nicely aesethic) website made to collate a bunch of social media information

 Mostly a testing ground for seeing if a social media collater site can be generalised enough to create a expandable template/tool.
-...
-But also cause i love louie zhong and wanted to see if i could build him a kick ass site.

 ## TODO